mat-ruszczycky/practice-react-todo/README.md

 - "Napkin math" can also be used to identify constraints that the system may be subject to, such as time and space complexities in runtime, storage, network load, and other quantitative factors.

 # Architecture Design
-Identify the essential components of the product and analyze their interconnections.
+Identify the essential components of the product and analyze their relationships to one another.

 ## UI Mock-up aka Wire-frame
-Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly sketch or wireframe an application’s UI, helping to better visualize and provide overview of the system.
+Similar to using "napkin math" for quantitative factors, a "napkin sketch" can be used to roughly wire-frame an application’s UI, to better visualize overview of the application’s system.

 ![FPO](./docs/images/fpo.png)

 ## High Level Design / Component Tree (Graph)
-Depending on the chosen technical design pattern for the application, you may opt to create a high-level diagram tailored to traditional patterns such as MVC or MVVM.
+Depending on the chosen design pattern(s) for the application, using a high-level diagram tailored to traditional patterns such as MVC or MVVM is best.

 Or, the diagram can take the form of a tree (graph) that illustrates parent-child relationships as well as prop and event actions, making it suitable for component-based architecture.